-- CFDs allow you to speculate on thousands of financial products and global markets which you may otherwise be unable to access.
+- CFDs allow you to speculate on thousands of financial products and global markets that you might not be able to access otherwise.

 - You can go long or short, hence you can profit (and also lose money) in both rising and falling markets.

-- CFD contracts don’t necessarily have a fixed expiry date, meaning you can close out your position (in other words, end the contract to realise a profit or loss), at any time.
+- CFD contracts don’t necessarily have a fixed expiry date, meaning you can close out your position (in other words, end the contract) at any time.

 How to select the best CFD trading platform

 - Available markets.
-Does the broker offer forex, gold, silver, cryptocurrency, stock market indices, global stock CFDs, ISEQ CFDs
+Does the broker offer the market you want to trade — forex, gold, silver, cryptocurrency, stock market indices, global stock CFDs, ISEQ CFDs?

 - Currencies.
 If you’re looking to trade forex, check whether your preferred pairings are being offered